 This neighborhood is a strip of land near Mt.
 Soledad that borders Pacific Beach.
 While it doesn’t have any commercial businesses in the neighborhood it is a close drive to either the Village, or you can go down the hill to lively Pacific Beach.

 La Jolla Alta

-This is a master-planned development east of La Jolla Mesa that includes a members-only club house.
-Many homes are built in traditional Spanish style.
+This is a master-planned development east of La Jolla Mesa that includes a members-only clubhouse.
+Many homes are built in the traditional Spanish style.
 It is a very active community that puts on residential activities.
 Considered one of the safer and quieter areas of La Jolla.

 Soledad South is located on the southeastern slopes of Mt.
 Soledad, all the way up to the top, east of La Jolla Alta.
 This area is more inland and closer to the freeway.
 Homes here may be more affordable than those on coastal La Jolla but can be equally as beautiful.
 Those commuting might prefer this freeway-close location.

 This small neighborhood runs along Nautilus Street between Muirlands to the south, and Country Club to the north.
 A purely residential neighborhood, there are many impressive homes in Muirlands West.
 You are still close to the Village and the I-5 in this desirable central La Jolla location.